 When you graduate from Notre Dame, you likely won’t suffer from a lack of options.

 But you might wonder how best to apply your talents and pursue your passions in the world.
 That’s why the Division of Student Affairs is intentional about preparing you throughout your experience to discern your future.
-Through the robust resources of the nationally-ranked Career Center, unparalleled Campus Ministry, and team of professionals campus-wide ready to assist you, you’ll find everything you need to prepare for a meaningful professional and spiritual life.
+Through the robust resources of the nationally-ranked Center for Career Development, unparalleled Campus Ministry, and team of professionals campus-wide ready to assist you, you’ll find everything you need to prepare for a meaningful professional and spiritual life.

 What we mean when we talk about discernment: